 So before you go any deeper into researching the best tent for a cycle tour or bikepacking trip, take a moment to ask yourself:

-- Are you hunting for a cheap tent for a short overnight bike adventure close to home, or investing in a long-lasting tent for a transcontinental or round-the-world tour?
+- Are you hunting for a cheap tent for a short overnight bike adventure close to home, or investing in a long-lasting tent for a transcontinental or round-the-world ride?

-- Are you a heavyweight tourer who likes plenty of living space and room for luggage, a minimalist ultralight bikepacker, or somewhere in between?
+- Are you a heavyweight tourer who likes plenty of living space and room for luggage, or a minimalist/racer going fast and light, or somewhere in between?

-- Do you have racks and panniers to take bulky and heavy loads, or are you bikepacking with frame luggage, handlebar harnesses and fork cages alone?
+- Do you have racks and panniers to take bulky and heavy loads, or are you bikepacking with limited-capacity frame luggage alone?

-- Do you plan on staying mostly at nice campsites with perfect tent pitches, or wild camping in the woods with your own stove and cookware?
+- Do you plan on staying mostly at nice campsites with perfect tent pitches, or wild camping opportunistically in diverse terrain?

 - Are you planning a fair-weather ride in good weather, or will you encounter winter temperatures, strong winds, high altitudes, or other extreme conditions?

-As I mentioned, there are many tried-and-tested tents for cycling and camping adventures that have proven themselves on a massive range of journeys.
+As I mentioned, there are many tried-and-tested tents for cyclo-camping adventures that have proven themselves on a massive range of journeys.

 But if you want to delve any deeper, you’ll find there’s no real ‘best tent for cycle touring or bikepacking’ until you’ve asked yourself the questions above.

 If you haven’t answered them, now’s the time to do so.
-And if you’re struggling to find clear answers, I’ve written introductions to the what, where, when, who and how of adventure cycle touring and bikepacking to help you do so.
+And if you’re struggling to find clear answers, perhaps my introductions to the what, where, when, who and how of adventure cycle touring and bikepacking will help!

 What Type Of Tent Is Best For Cycle Touring & Bikepacking?

-I’ve spent a long time (too long, probably) looking at cyclists’ tent-buying trends over the last couple of decades I’ve been exploring the world on two wheels.
+I’ve spent a long time (too long, probably) keeping an eye on the community trends over the last couple of decades I’ve been exploring the world on two wheels.

 And I can tell you with confidence that the most popular kind of cycle touring or bikepacking tent for a solo rider is a freestanding, double-walled, 2‑berth, 3‑season tent in an inconspicuous shade of green, weighing 1–2kg (2–4 pounds), striking a balance between comfort, durability and weight, strapping neatly to a rear rack or a handlebar harness, with room inside for the rider and the most valuable bits of their luggage, and space in the awning for more.
 (The bike itself can stay outside.)